Who was Sarah in the Bible and what lessons can we glean from her life?

 Even though she was a woman of great faith, she had her moments of doubting God’s ability to keep His promise.

-First of all, she tried to speed up God’s plan by giving her maidservant to her husband in an attempt to have a child through her.
+First of all, in the story of Sarah and Hagar in the Bible, we see that she tried to speed up God’s plan by giving her maidservant to her husband in an attempt to have a child through her.

 Also, we see her laughing when she overheard the Lord tell Abraham that she would bear a son within the following year.
 We see this exchange in Genesis 18.